not-a-cowfr/OneLauncher/CONTRIBUTING.md

 If that doesn't work, ensure that macOS is fully updated, and that you have Xcode installed (via the app store).

 Also ensure that Rosetta is installed, as a few of our dependencies require it.
 You can install Rosetta with `softwareupdate --install-rosetta --agree-to-license`.

+#### `Failed to resolve entry for package "@onelauncher/common"`

+You didn't build the components, to fix run `pnpm webcommon build` and in the future you should use `pnpm webcommon build --watch`

 ### Translations